 As you have undoubtedly noticed, various aspects of development interact with and influence each other.
 Possibly the areas of greatest mutual influence are language development and literacy.
-Particularly for 8-10 year olds, the two are at times indiscernible.
+Particularly for 8- to 10-year-olds, the two are at times indiscernible.
 For this reason, we will discuss them together.
 By the age of 8, most children have moved from learning to read, to reading to learn.
 Because a child’s language and literacy skills form the foundation of academic achievement, it is at this point in development that struggling readers begin to show significant gaps in ability.

 Children this age can retell stories, and form and defend ideas.
 Understanding of cause and effect comes in more fully, as does an awareness of fact vs opinion.
 Facilitate these budding skills by asking your child questions about the topic or setting of a book before she reads, by asking ‘why’ questions along the way, and by having open-ended discussions about topics, such as how the author’s opinion comes across in the book.
 For online fun, try this game.

 Along with literacy abilities, language skills also impact social development, as is seen in children’s understanding of the give-and-take of conversation.
 As a result of increased thinking and language skills, children this age are often quite chatty.
 They can form exciting narratives, describe events in detail, categorize topics, negotiate, and order events sequentially — all skills that help form the basis of friendship.
 Understanding and applying social conventions is important in this age group, and parents can support their child’s ability to introduce new topics, extend conversation with comments and questions, or offer balanced opinions on a subject.
 Learning to take turns, use appropriate eye contact, and build off the topics of interest will also support friendship endeavors.